MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_1_Createemail.md

 # Exercise 2: Create an email by copying an email

-1. Log into Dynamics 365 Marketing.
+1. Log into Dynamics 365 Customer Insights - Journeys.
 Ensure you are in the **Real-time marketing** area.

 2. Navigate to **Emails** under the Channels group.